+- School Wide monthly writing prompts If I could build a school.

+- 8 minute continuous writing

+- Smoking pencils

-- School Wide monthly writing prompts If I could build a school. - Kids pick a piece of writing to share with a buddy. - Focus on a particular class per month.. - Share out at the weekly assemblies
+- Kids pick a piece of writing to share with a buddy.

+- Focus on a particular class per month.

+- Share out at the weekly assemblies

 Theory of Action (What is our hypothesis given the action plan for staff and student learning?)

 Example: If we do X....then we expect Y to happen because....(research-based indicators)